Listeria: Symptoms, Diagnosis, Transmission & Treatment

 • Fatigue

 Transmission of listeria occurs mainly through consumption of contaminated food or water.
 It can be found in unpasteurized milk, dairy products, fruits, greens, meat, fish, seafood, and sausage.
 It has a high transmission rate when outbreaks are declared, as this bacteria is easily distributed to many people through contaminated packaged foods.
+Many food recalls are declared due to the contamination or possible contamination of this bacteria in food products.

 This bacteria is resistant to many stress conditions in the processing of food, which is why it can be found in small concentrations in processed food.
 The presence of listeria in food does not always lead to infections as long as the food is properly stored to prevent bacterial growth.